 - Gather Information: Gather and analyze relevant data, including market, industry, client and competitor, as well as incumbent, information.

-- Develop the Capture Strategy: Define specifically how the business will win the specific contract, project, or opportunity, as well as the rules governing the bid go/no go discussion and decision.
+- Develop the Capture Strategy: Define specifically how the business will win the specific contract, project, or opportunity, as well as the rules governing the go/no go discussion and decision.

 - Involve Proposal Team: Bring the proposal team into the loop early, helping them to understand the capture strategy and articulate the proposal execution process through the win strategy, which governs proposal development.